 There is one more important thing: we believe that worship brings Gospel healing to the wounded soul.
 Our prayer is that God will richly bless you through the power and the presence of the resurrected Christ in our midst.

+We are a core group with a Dream.
 We believe that a solid, biblical foundation is integral to the life of any church and the believer.
 Since we are a new church plant our focus is currently on establishing a strong and vibrant worship service.
-Our plan and desire is to begin offering Sunday School in early part of 2018 for adults and children.
+Our plans include offering Sunday School in the early part of 2019 for adults and children.